Now What? Democrats Must Decide How to Exploit the Collapse of Trumpcare.

 For those Democrats who cannot bring themselves to just walk away from Obamacare, there are three types of bipartisan action on health care that are potentially available, none of them mutually exclusive:

 Stabilizing individual insurance markets.
 Obamacare is doing a lot better than most Republicans are willing to admit.
 But there are and have for a while been some problems attributable to poor guesswork on how both individuals and insurers would behave.
-The most immediate problem, however, is the legal limbo in which the so-called cost-reduction subsidies (CRS) to insurers exist.
+The most immediate problem, however, is the legal limbo in which the so-called cost-sharing reductions (CSR) to insurers exist.
 This is a mechanism to keep out-of-pocket expenses for low-income people receiving insurance in the individual market from getting out of hand.
 Thanks to a House GOP lawsuit and occasional threats from Donald Trump to terminate payments, insurers have no idea whether they can count on CRS subsidies, and thus whether participation in Obamacare will be profitable.
 Regularizing these payments should be the first demand of Democrats in any bipartisan health-care initiative.

 A second idea has actually been promoted as much by Republicans as by Democrats: using a reinsurance system or new funds for the states to deal with people in the individual markets who have exceptionally high health-care costs.
 This would reduce cost pressure on premiums for people who are healthier — a key objective of conservatives during the health-care debate — and reasonable pricing and predictable costs would make it easier for insurance companies to function.
 While reinsurance is an idea being promoted by a group of centrist House Democrats, there’s nothing about it that’s offensive to progressives.